ThaumRystra/DiceCloud/README.md

 >
 > Fortunately you have DiceCloud, so it's a matter of dragging
 > your Plate Armor +1 Con from your "equipment" box to your "backpack" box and
 > you're done.
-Your hitpoints change correctly, your saving throws are up to date,
+Your hitpoints change correctly, your saving throws are up-to-date,
 > your armor class goes back to reflecting the fact that you have natural armor
 > from being a dragonborn.
 Your character sheet keeps up and you
 > ultimately get more time to play the game.
 Huzzah!